aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/ProgressErrorsWarnings-_Debugger_break_on_execution_error.rst

 This option determines whether AIMMS will invoke the :ref:`debugger <sec:debug.debug>` upon an execution error.
+Possible values are:

     *	Off
     *	On

 The debugger will never be invoked in the end-user version of AIMMS or while the :ref:`profiler <sec:debug.profile>` is active.